crazychicken55online-creator/Notes/CS 211/Notes/Information Storage.md

 - A single byte consists of 8 bits.
 In binary notation, its values range from $00000000_2$ to $11111111_2$.
 When viewed a decimal integer, its values range from $0_{10}$ to $255_{10}$.
 	- Binary notation is too verbose, while decimal notation is too tedious to convert back and forth from.
-- As a fix for this, we write bit patterns as base-16, or hexadecimal numbers.
+- As a fix for this, we write bit patterns as base-16, or as hexadecimal numbers.
 # Hexadecimal Notation
 ![[Hexadecimal Notation]]